Eddie Jackson (safety): 2018

-Defensive coordinator Vic Fangio returned under new Bears’ head coach Matt Nagy.
+Defensive coordinator Vic Fangio returned under the new Bears’ head coach Matt Nagy.
 Jackson and Adrian Amos subsequently retained their roles as the starting safeties in 2018.
 In Week 2, Jackson recorded three solo tackles, one pass deflection, and made his first career sack during a 24–17 win against the Seattle Seahawks.
 Jackson sacked Seahawks’ quarterback Russell Wilson for a two-yard loss during the second quarter.
 He recorded interceptions over the next two games off Arizona Cardinals' Sam Bradford (including a pick-six that was called back for an offside penalty) and Tampa Bay Buccaneers' Ryan Fitzpatrick.
 On November 4, 2018, Jackson recorded six combined tackles and returned a fumble recovery for a 65-yard touchdown during a 41–9 victory at the Buffalo Bills in Week 9.
 The following week, he collected a season-high six solo tackles and made two pass deflections during a 34–22 win against the Detroit Lions.

-On November 18, 2018, Jackson deflected a pass and returned an interception for a 27-yard touchdown in the Bears’ 25–20 victory against the Minnesota Vikings.
+On November 18, 2018, Jackson deflected a pass and returned an interception for a 27-yard touchdown in the Bears’ 25–20 victory against the Vikings.
 Jackson intercepted a pass by Vikings’ quarterback Kirk Cousins, that was intended for wide receiver Laquon Treadwell, during the fourth quarter.
-The following week, he made three solo tackles, two pass deflections, and returned an interception for a 41-yard touchdown during a 23–16 win against the Detroit Lions.
+The following week, he made three solo tackles, two pass deflections, and returned an interception for a 41-yard touchdown during a 23–16 win against the Lions.
 His interception off Matthew Stafford earned the Bears’ a comeback victory and earned Jackson the NFC Defensive Player of the Week.
 He was also declared the NFC Defensive Player of the Month for his performance during the month.

 Against the Green Bay Packers in Week 15, Jackson intercepted Aaron Rodgers to snap Rodgers' record streak without an interception with 402 pass attempts.
 However, he suffered an ankle injury on the play, forcing him to miss playing time.
 In his place, Deon Bush started the Week 16 game against the San Francisco 49ers.
 On December 19, 2018, Jackson was named to the 2019 Pro Bowl roster.
 Jackson was inactive for the last two games due to an ankle injury (Weeks 16–17) and finished the season with 51 combined tackles (41 solo), 15 pass deflections, six interceptions, two forced fumbles, and three touchdowns in 14 games and 14 starts.

 He received an overall grade of 93.2 from Pro Football Focus in 2018, which ranked as the best grade among all qualifying safeties.
 Jackson was also named to first-team All-Pro along with teammates Khalil Mack, Kyle Fuller, and Tarik Cohen.
+He was ranked 30th by his fellow players on the NFL Top 100 Players of 2019.